-Gain knowledge of developmental processes related to competence, psychopathology, and resilience, and learn how to apply theory and research to meet the needs of children, families, and communities.
+Gain knowledge of developmental processes related to competence, psychopathology, and resilience.
+Learn how to apply theory and research to meet the needs of children, families, and communities.
 All courses are online.

-In addition to the nine required course credits, you have the option of taking a three-credit field experience course.
+In addition to the three required courses, you have the option of taking a three-credit field experience course.

 You’re eligible to pursue a graduate minor in infant and early childhood mental health if you’re actively pursuing another master’s or doctoral degree at the University of Minnesota.

 If you’re a master's degree student, you must declare a minor prior to your final exam.

 If you’re a doctoral student, you must declare a minor prior to passing your doctoral program’s preliminary oral exam.

 We’re here to help.
 Get in touch with our academic and student services team: email@example.com.

 Elizabeth Carlson, PhD, is affiliated graduate faculty at the Institute of Child Development and director of the Infant and Early Childhood Mental Health certificate program.
 Her research focuses on the role of early experience in development, including how individuals become vulnerable to psychopathology and the impact of trauma on development.